Hypnotherapy for MS

 In what ways can hypnotherapy help individuals with multiple sclerosis deal with this disease?

-Hypnotherapy for MS can go much further than breathing exercises and relaxation tapes to reduce the stress of having MS. How?
+Hypnotherapy for MS can go much further than breathing exercises and relaxation tapes to reduce the stress of having MS and manage its symptoms effectively.
+How?
 By helping you change how you think about the disease.
 That is key because stress is not caused by WHAT happens to us but by the ‘meaning’ we put to what happened.
 And the body reacts to that meaning positively (it’s safe and OK.
 Therefore we can relax) or detrimentally (life is threatening, and we are hopeless therefore we must be on guard).

-Hypnotherapy can help alter the meaning and how we deal with the diagnosis, the presence of symptoms, and day to day issues that come up.
+Hypnotherapy can help alter the meaning and how we deal with the diagnosis, alter symptoms, and build coping skills for day to day issues that come up.

+Just changing meaning alone can have a large impact.
 Many studies have shown that hopelessness and negative thinking is detrimental to our health and can make symptoms worse.
-When you change our thoughts and focus on what you can do and into positive steps to creating health, the sense of empowerment, confidence, and control can reduce inflammation and lessen symptoms.
+When you change your thoughts and focus on what you can do and into positive steps to creating health, the sense of empowerment, confidence, and control can reduce inflammation and lessen symptoms.

-Additionally, you can be taught self-hypnosis techniques to manage the day to day issues, such as letting go of worry, curbing the self-judgment, setting boundaries with others and staying focused on the possibilities, as well as learn self-hypnosis techniques to reduce pain and spasticity.
+Additionally, you can be taught self-hypnosis techniques to manage the day to day issues, such as letting go of worry and regret, curbing the self-judgment, setting boundaries with others and staying focused on the possibilities, as well as learn self-hypnosis techniques to reduce pain and spasticity, improve sleep, improve bowel and bladder issues and more.

 Can hypnosis mitigate the physical symptoms of MS, such as fatigue, spasticity, pain, tremor, and incontinence?